Skip to main content

 With support from the Department of Education, the Victorian Institute of Teaching (VIT) has introduced a new registration category to address teacher workforce shortages in Victoria and make it easier for experienced teachers to re-enter the profession.

-Experienced returning registration acknowledges the prior knowledge and experience of teachers returning to the profession who previously held full registration in Australia or New Zealand.
+Experienced returning registration acknowledges the prior experience of teachers returning to the profession who previously held full registration in Australia or New Zealand.

 It helps returning teachers understand their obligations and professional responsibilities and familiarise themselves with the current teaching landscape in Victoria before returning to full registration.